madhavi007/backend-developer-challenge/README.md

 5. Much more can be added with suggestion and feedback.

 6. Do checkout my personal website made using basic front end technology [here](https://madhavi007.github.io/MadhaviJariwala/)

-### Assessment
-We’re looking to evaluate the following skills in basic Laravel:

- * MVC

- * CRUD and Resource Controllers

- * Eloquent and Relationships

- * Database migrations

- * Basic Bootstrap front-end

- * Efficient Database queries.

-### Hints
-Laravel has great [documentation](https://laravel.com/docs/master) that will definitely help you through out this challenge.

-### Submissions

-* Clone this repository and link us your completed repo on either BitBucket or GitHub

-### Finally

-Take this seriously!
-Last year we placed both of our interns in to full time positions!

-*GOOD LUCK!!*